metagenome-atlas/atlas/docs/usage/configuration.rst

 ==========

 Limitation: Hybrid assembly of long and short reads is supported with spades and metaSpades.
-However metaSpades needs a paired-end short-read library.
+However, metaSpades needs a paired-end short-read library.

-The path of the (preprocessed) long reads should be added manually to the the sample table under a new column heading  'longreads'.
+The path of the (preprocessed) long reads should be added manually to the sample table under a new column heading  'longreads'.

-In addition the type of the long reads should be defined in the config file:
+In addition, the type of the long reads should be defined in the config file:
 ``longread_type`` one of ["pacbio", "nanopore", "sanger", "trusted-contigs", "untrusted-contigs"]